crscardellino/sbwce/README.md

 Corpora
 -------

-Most of the data comes from two soruces:
+Most of the data comes from two sources:

 - [The Open Parallel Corpus Project (OPUS)](http://opus.nlpl.eu/): This is a resource built for the purpose of machine translation tasks.